Brich dem Hungrigen dein Brot, BWV 39: Movements

 The cantata is written in seven movements, with a symmetrical form: the first and last movements are for chorus and orchestra; the second and sixth movements are recitatives; the third and fifth movements are arias in two parts with da capo repeats only for the instrumental ritornello; and the central fourth movement is an accompanied solo.
-The metrical English translations below of the texts of the first six movements are by Henry Sandwith Drinker; and that of the seventh movement (chorale) is from the 1722 Psalmodica Germanica of John Christian Jacobi and Isaac Watts.
+The metrical English translations below of the texts of the first six movements are by Henry Sandwith Drinker; (Note: Other English translations for vocal editions were made by Paul England for Novello & Co and by Terry.
+Drinker's translation is used by Carus-Verlag (1999) and Terry's by Breitkopf & Härtel (1950).) and that of the seventh movement (chorale) is from the 1722 Psalmodica Germanica of John Christian Jacobi and Isaac Watts.